F-I-D-O/Manuals/manuals/Programming/C++/CMake Manual.md

 ```

+### Installation of executables
+Executables are installed just like libraries.
+There are two differences:

+- we do not need to export the executables, so we skip the `EXPORT` parameter of the `install(TARGETS...` command
+- on windows, when linking the executable to shared libraries and not using vcpkg, we have to manually copy the runtime dependencies to the installation bin directory.
+As this is done after build, we can use the [`TARGET_RUNTIME_DLLS`](https://cmake.org/cmake/help/latest/manual/cmake-generator-expressions.7.html#genex:TARGET_RUNTIME_DLLS) generator expression:
+    ```cmake
+    install(FILES $<TARGET_RUNTIME_DLLS:<target name>> DESTINATION ${CMAKE_INSTALL_BINDIR})
+    ```

 ### Specific configuration for frequentlly used libraries

 - for google test, we want to prevent the installation of the `gtest` targets.
 To do that, turn it off before the gtets config in the `CMakeLists.txt` file: